oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

         $ docker run -d -e WEBLOGIC_CLUSTER=<cluster-url> --net=<some net> -p 80:80 12213-apache

-The values of **WEBLOGIC_CLUSTER** must be valid, existing containers running WebLogic servers.
+The values of **WEBLOGIC_CLUSTER** must be valid, and correspond to existing containers running WebLogic servers.

 If you are using multihost network, remove `--link` and set `--net=<your net>`.